totuni/esp-studio-examplesII/InputStreams/source/README.md

 ### Use Case

-MQTT source connectors are used for:
+MQTT source connectors are used for the following scenarios:
 - Ingesting IoT sensor data from edge devices.
 - Receiving telemetry from low-power, intermittently connected clients.
 - Demonstrating event flow in low-bandwidth scenarios.